I

 Highlighting the Creativity and Innovation

-Neurodiversity significantly impacts society as it introduces new perspectives, innovation, and creativity.
+Neurodiversity enriches society with fresh perspectives, creativity, and innovation.
+By embracing these differences, families, educators, and employers can help transform what might be seen as challenges for young people into sources of progress and inspiration.
 Neurodivergent people have their way of delivering solutions and innovation that others might not think of.
-Their attention to detail and exceptional analytic skills have made a tremendous impact in the fields of mathematics, science and technology.
-There have been many breakthroughs under the umbrella of neurodiversity as it brings a sense of brilliance to the world.
+Their attention to detail and exceptional analytic skills have significantly impacted mathematics, science and technology.
+There have been many breakthroughs under neurodiversity, as it brings a sense of brilliance to the world.

 Supporting Neurodivergent Children